 Archives for August 2009

 The Kaministiqua came under the Lift Bridge on Sunday evening, August 23rd, 2009, to load grain.
 She left port on Tuesday, August 25th (right).
 She started life as the Saskatchewan Pioneer in 1982 when she was launched in Glasgow.
 She was built for salt water and Great Lakes work, allowing the ship to work the oceans during the two months of winter when the Great Lakes are closed.
-The first ocean trip (after the initial trip from Scotland) left Duluth on November 14, 1983 for France.
-She visited Duluth many times after that as the Lady Hamilton (center).
-From 2006 to 2008, she was the Voyageur Pioneer (upper left).
-In 2008, she was sold again and visited Duluth in September of that year as the Kaministiqua.
-Larger version
+The first ocean trip (after the initial trip from Scotland) left … [Read more...] about The Kaministiqua, formerly the Voyageur Pioneer, formerly the Lady Hamilton.

 The Charles M. Beeghly arrived under the Duluth Aerial Lift Bridge last night (Thursday, August 20, 2009) at 11:22 on her first trip of the season to the Twin Ports, and her first here since she was repowered last winter at Sturgeon Bay, Wisconsin.
 Two big 6-cylinder diesel engines replace her old steam powered means of propulsion.
 Owned by Interlake Steamship Company of Cleveland, she was built in 1959 in Toledo and is 806 feet long.
-This trip is the first of 3 visits to the Twin Ports to load coal for Minnesota Power in Taconite Harbor.
-She will return on Saturday and again on Sunday before heading off to other ports of call in the Great Lakes.
+This trip … [Read more...] about Beeghly makes it to Duluth for first trip this season.